-Activia is a probiotic yogurt or smoothie that is marketed by the Danone company (Dannon in the US) to help with occasional constipation as long as 3 servings per day are consumed.
-It contains the beneficial bacteria B. lactis DN-173010, scientifically known as Bifidobacterium animalis subsp. lactis DN-173010.
-In the US, Dannon calls this probiotic "Bifidus Regularis".
+All Activia products contain the beneficial bacteria B. lactis DN-173010/CNCM I-2494, scientifically known as Bifidobacterium animalis subsp. lactis DN-173010.
+In the US, Dannon previously called this probiotic "Bifidus Regularis".
 For more information on Bifidus Regularis and on its various names in other countries, click here.

-This product is considered to be a probiotic yogurt or probiotic smoothie because according to the Dannon website, it contains a sufficient quantity of live probiotic microbes to deliver health benefits.
+Activia is considered to be a probiotic yogurt or probiotic smoothie because according to the Dannon website, it contains a sufficient quantity of live probiotic microbes to deliver health benefits.
 They say that it is suitable for the entire family.

 There are many different Activia products around the world, so the ingredients will vary according to country.
 Because of this, I'm just going to comment in general terms about those in the United States.
 Please always read ingredients lists before you buy and consume any product.

 As of January, 2019, these products are available in the US:

 Here is a comparison of the different products in the strawberry flavor, when available.
 Ingredients in bold are major allergens or questionable substances.